insight-platform/Savant/README.md

 - Nvidia Hopper, hopefully - haven't chance to get it yet :-)

 ## Features
-- Same pipelines for Edge and Core;
+- Unified pipelines for Edge and Core;
 - Production-ready out of the box;
 - Automatic transparent dynamic data-source management;
 - Works on Nvidia DeepStream;
 - Dynamic pipeline reconfiguration with Etcd;
 - Handy data sources and sinks;
-- Unique features for rotated bounding boxes.
+- Support for rotated bounding boxes.

 ## About Nvidia DeepStream